 Ms Sian Rowlands, Co-opted Governor

 Member of Finance and Resources committee.
 Member of Curriculum and Standards committee.
 Member of Pay committee.
 Link Governor for Safer Recruitment.

 I am a senior employment lawyer with experience of partnering leadership teams on a wide variety of people matters such as recruitment, engagement, diversity, performance, policy and change.

 A local Wandsworth resident for the best part of a decade I am keen to contribute my skills to education within the local community as a member of the governing board at High View.

 Member of the Pupil Experience and Well-being Committee.
 Member of Finance and Resources committee.
 Link governor for Safeguarding, Child Protection and Looked after children.

 I have worked as a lawyer in the healthcare sector for over twenty years, advising on claims, ethical issues and policy.
 I have an MA in Medical Law and Ethics, focusing on patient rights and responsibilities.

 I am pleased to be able to contribute to the High View school community as a governor, having worked at a local primary school as a teaching assistant when my own children were younger.
 My drive is to ensure the children have equal opportunities to learn their own strengths and skills in a safe and nurturing environment.

 Ms Angela Durnin, LA Governor

-Co-chair of Finance and Resources committee and Pay committee.
+Chair of Finance and Resources committee.
 Member of Pupil Experience and Wellbeing committee.
 Link Governor for Child Protection, Safeguarding and Looked After Children.